University of California-Irvine Logo

 A-

-University of California-Irvine graduates 86.0% of students within six years and keeps 93.8% of first-year students.
-Affordability earns a C compared with similar schools.
+University of California-Irvine graduates 86.9% of students within six years and does not report first-year retention.
+Affordability earns a B+ compared with similar schools.

 How we calculate this →